mgriebling/Digital-1/README.md

 A master-slave JK-flip-flop can only be implemented with a reset input, and this reset input needs to be activated to make the circuit operational.

-To understand how Digital deals with this issue, you have to look at how the simulation works in Digital:
+To understand how LogicBLOX deals with this issue, you have to look at how the simulation works in LogicBLOX:
-Digital uses an event based simulator approach, i.e. each time a gate undergoes a change at one of its inputs, the new input states are read, however, the outputs of the gate are not updated instantly.
+LogicBLOX uses an event based simulator approach, i.e. each time a gate undergoes a change at one of its inputs, the new input states are read, however, the outputs of the gate are not updated instantly.
 Only when all gates involved have read their inputs, the outputs of all gates are updated.
 All gates seem to change synchronously, i.e.